 \subsection{Related Literature}

-The original Merton problem \citep{merton1969lifetime} is under a Black--Scholes market setting.
+The original Merton problem \citep{merton1969lifetime} is formulated under a Black-Scholes market setting.
 Subsequent studies involve more general and richer market models, e.g., ones in which instantaneous mean return and/or volatility are driven by additional random sources.
 The corresponding Merton problem has been studied in, to name but a few, \citet{wachter2002portfolio,chacko2005dynamic,liu2007portfolio}.
-The literature on the Merton problem has been primarily from the perspective of an economic agent who, having already had access to a correct market model, focuses on solving the portfolio selection problem and provides insights into how different market conditions affect optimal portfolio choices and asset prices.
+The literature on the Merton problem has primarily taken the perspective of an economic agent who, having access to a correct market model, focuses on solving the portfolio selection problem and provides insights into how different market conditions affect optimal portfolio choices and asset prices.
 There are papers addressing the agent's incomplete information on the expected stock returns, and they either assume that the agent conducts Bayesian learning (e.g., \citealt{gennotte1986optimal,pastor2000portfolio,cvitanic2006dynamic,andrei2015investor}), or take a robust control approach to consider the worst scenario among a model class (e.g., \citealt{hansen2001robust,maenhout2004robust,hansen2006robust}).
-However, the former Bayesian approach has been restricted to simple models to keep the Bayesian updating tractable for analysis and computation, and the latter robust approach crucially relies on specifying a class of models while the model uncertainty is not endogenously determined.\footnote{\citet{epstein2007learning} discuss how to incorporate learning into model ambiguity, but the analysis is not tractable for complex models if the Bayesian posterior is not explicitly available.} To our best knowledge, no paper systematically studies the Merton problem for an investor with minimum knowledge about a ``model'' who learns optimal choice in both offline and online settings.
-The present paper aims to fill this void -- it tackles the problem in an incomplete market by developing interpretable and efficient algorithms that learn the optimal policy without knowing or trying to estimate the market specifications.
+However, the former Bayesian approach has been restricted to simple models to keep the Bayesian updating tractable for analysis and computation, and the latter robust approach crucially relies on specifying a class of models while the model uncertainty is not endogenously determined.
+To our best knowledge, no paper systematically studies the Merton problem for an investor with minimum knowledge about a ``model'' who learns optimal choice in both offline and online settings.
+The present paper aims to fill this void---it tackles the problem in an incomplete market by developing interpretable and efficient algorithms that learn the optimal policy without knowing or trying to estimate the market specifications.